|

 Most techniques for solving linear equations are applicable to the calculation of linear inequalities.
 Therefore, in order to find the solution to a real inequality, you can add or subtract any real number to both sides of an inequality, and you can also multiply or divide both sides by any positive real number to create equivalent inequalities.

-To solve quadratic inequalities you must follow the following steps:
+To solve quadratic inequalities, you must follow these steps: